CFA provides data feeds for Warnings & Advice, Incident Summary, Total Fire Bans & Fire Danger Ratings and latest news.

 Important Note: Some third party readers will not refresh as frequently as is required for live updates.
 It is recommended that if your reader cannot be set to update at least every 5 minutes that you check the respective web pages (Warnings & Advice, Incident Summary and Total Fire Bans & Fire Danger Ratings) for the most up to date version.

-CFA RSS conforms to RSS 2.0 specification and updates every 5 minutes.
+These RSS feeds conforms to RSS 2.0 specification and update every minute.

 RSS is a free service offered by CFA for use in RSS readers.